Transcript

-elements to create interactive components like accordions without extra JavaScript.00:00:02 Now that you understand what Tailwind is and how it works, I want to teach you a couple of Tailwind CSS tips and tricks.
+00:00:02 Now that you understand what Tailwind is and how it works, I want to teach you a couple of TailWind CSS tips and tricks.

-00:00:07 The ones that I struggle with and the ones that most people have no idea about.
+00:00:07 The ones that I struggle with and the ones most people have no idea about.

-00:00:15 Did you know that you can change the default accent browser color for elements like checkboxes and radio groups?
+00:00:15 Did you know that we can change the default accent browser color for elements like checkboxes and radio groups?

 00:00:22 The only thing you have to do is provide a class of accent and then choose a color which you want to add, which gives you a completely customized look